WWW.PENICKASMITH.COM

 Sarah Penicka-Smith

-Sarah has appeared as guest conductor with Penrith Symphony Orchestra, the University of Sydney Intercol Orchestra, Willoughby Symphony Orchestra, Ku-ring-gai Philharmonic Orchestra, and Sydney Chamber Orchestra.
-As part of the Symphony Australia Conductor Development Program (2012-2015), she worked with the West Australian Symphony Orchestra, the Tasmanian Symphony Orchestra, and the Australian Opera and Ballet Orchestra under the guidance of Maestri Asher Fisch, Johannes Fritsch, Marko Letonja and Christopher Seaman.
+As part of the Symphony Australia Conductor Development Program, Sarah worked with the West Australian Symphony Orchestra, the Tasmanian Symphony Orchestra, and the Australian Opera and Ballet Orchestra under Maestri Asher Fisch, Johannes Fritzsch, Marko Letonja and Christopher Seaman.
+Her role as Assistant Chorusmaster with Sydney Philharmonic Choirs saw her working with many conductors, including Maestri Brett Weymark OAM, Vladimir Ashkenazy, and Lorin Maazel.

 Proudly powered by Weebly